Find your passion! Discover your future!

 Denoted by a B in the first letter of the delivery code (e.g., BS, BA, BP).

-Includes a combination of online and face to face learning activities and may require connecting with instructors and other students at specific prescheduled times through the course.
-For example, students can complete online self-paced assignments by a certain date, then meet on-site or online for additional learning activities.
+Includes a combination of online and face-to-face learning activities and may require connecting with instructors and other students at specific scheduled times throughout the course.
+For example, students might complete online assignments by a certain date, then meet on-site or online for additional learning activities.

 Synchronous